 Turning A Deadline Into A Headline

-Newspapers are used to working on tight deadlines, but nothing could have prepared 2008 Run Smarter Award winners The Star Tribune for the time-crunch the Minneapolis newspaper faced when it needed to replace its legacy document imaging system—one with no support or upgrade path—with one that could migrate massive databases from shared servers in less than a year.
+Newspapers are used to working on tight deadlines, but nothing could have prepared 2008 Run Smarter Award winners The Star Tribune for the time-crunch the Minneapolis newspaper faced when it needed to replace its legacy document imaging system (ECM migration)—one with no support or upgrade path—with one that could migrate massive databases from shared servers in less than a year.

 On December 26, 2006, it was announced that the Star Tribune’s corporate parent, McClatchy, had sold the newspaper effective March 7, 2007.
 With the sale, says Star Tribune Software Engineer Corrie Kuester, came a provision that the paper had just one year (now ticking down to nine months from the time of the announcement) to pull and replace all its legacy data and bolt-on financial systems from McClatchy.
 One of these systems was the Bluebird imaging software utilized by the Star Tribune’s Asset Management, Accounts Payable, and Travel & Expense systems.